DHTMLX/docs-booking/docs/api/config/js_booking_formshape.md

 ### Description

-@short: Required?.
+@short: Optional.
 An array of objects containing settings for managing the appearance and functionality of the Reservation editor

 ### Usage